 If you spend time online reading tips on how to write a synopsis for a novel, you’ll find masses of different and contradictory ideas – but I reckon I can safely assert one universal truth: Nobody – but nobody – finds them easy to write!

-At Curtis Brown and C+W, we like to see a good one-page synopsis as part of your pitch package.
+When applying to one of Curtis Brown Creative’s selective novel-writing courses or submitting to the agents at Curtis Brown and C&W, we like to see a good one-page synopsis of your novel as part of your pitch package.
 One page should be enough for you to cover all the information that’s needed, and it makes the synopsis easily readable and digestible.
-No agent worth their salt is going to object to a really good one-pager.
+No literary agent worth their salt is going to object to a really good one-pager.
 And even aside from the fact that agents expect to see a synopsis, it’s actually a great way to see if your plot is working properly.
 If you can’t summarise your story in a page, then there’s quite probably something wrong with it …

-Here are my tips on how to write a really good one-page synopsis:
+Here are my tips on how to write a really good one-page synopsis of your novel:

 1. Put your title at the top, even if it’s still just a working title.